 Waiting a day or so before mapping your grain reminds me of something.
 It may actually be better for your neck if you shave relatively often, even every day.
 If you’re going several days between shaves your hair may get so long or thick that you will run into more trouble shaving it than shaving more often.

 Something else to be mindful of is how you prepare your neck for shaving.
 A lot of people splash some water on their face before shaving but neglect the neck.
 Don’t do that.
 At least rinse your neck thoroughly with lots of warm water.
 Even better, gently scrub it with a warm, wet wash cloth.
 Shaving after showering should improve results.
 Better still, wash the area with a gentle facial soap–no body bars or deodorant soaps here!
 They’ll strip off too much of the natural skin oils from your sensitive neck.
-I have some recommendations for good face washes in the article linked to in this video’s description.
 Personally I find face soaps and washes from Musgo Real, RazoRock, Lucky Tiger, Grooming Lounge, Pacific Shaving, and Kiehl’s work very well.

 What about pre-shave oils?
 Well, I think they might be helpful but I think careful hydration and cleaning is more important.
 Pre-shave oils work for some though, so don’t be afraid to give one a try.
 Personally I like using a “regular” shaving oil as a pre-shave oil.
 Two very good ones I know of are Pacific Shaving Oil and Village Barber Shave Oil.